command-line-interface-pages/site.github.io/content/guides.md

 Names can be considered as some identifiers, or dictionary keys, something that is used to retrieve any data.

+## JSON schema

+Requirements are based on the way Visual Studio Code YAML works.

+### Keys

+Always include `title` key for `object` keys as they are shown in errors when not legitimate value is passed.
+But constantly include `description` key for any kind of key.
+Everything should have its description no matter it is.

+Always add constraining keywords like `minLength`, `minItems` unless such constraint is not valid according to the data format.

 ## Choosing language

 - For continues integration and deployment use Bash (at least 5th).